oracle-livelabs/sprints/oci/sprint-start-with-qs/sprint-start-with-qs.md

 ### Objectives

 In this workshop, you will:
-* Create the required Query Service projects policies
+* Create the required Query Service projects policies.
 * Create a Query Service project.
-* Query data using SQL in the Query Editor.
+* Query data using standard Oracle SQL in the Query Editor.
-* Explore the project Detail page in Query Service.
+* Explore the project Detail page.
 * Create Oracle Object Storage tables using Parquet and .csv files in Public and Private Object Storage buckets.
 * Connect to Query Service from Oracle SQL Developer and optionally install SQL Developer.
 * Connect to Query Service from Oracle Analytics Cloud.